 If you're like many consumers, that initial search did not produce the answers you needed immediately.
 You probably visited 10 or more sites, collecting bits of information from each one and growing increasingly frustrated by the lack of a comprehensive solution.

 That's where Knowledge Commerce saves the day.

 Professionals who sell digital products provide comprehensive solutions to problems and step-by-step guidance for reaching goals.
 They don’t just share bits of information; they provide full-scale solutions.

 Specifically, though, there are three pervasive trends that have made Knowledge Commerce a lucrative industry for today's entrepreneurs.
 Let's take a look at each of them.

 Digital solutions have begun to take hold in nearly every industry.
 For instance, you might use your smartphone to control your thermostat and your tablet to stream Netflix while you're lying in bed at night.

 Education is no different.
 Even in the classroom, students often take notes on their tablets, use online dictionaries instead of those massive tomes we used to rely on, and master apps for tasks like creating music and learning math.

 Knowledge Commerce simply takes this trend in a new direction.

-If you can teach online courses, write e-books, and create other digital products, you can generate income from your efforts and your customers can benefit from the knowledge you share with them.
+teach online courses, write e-books, and create other digital products, you can generate income from your efforts and your customers can benefit from the knowledge you share with them.
 Since more and more consumers are becoming comfortable with digital technology, there aren't as many barriers to entry.